 Limiting the number of carbs you eat per day and stretching that out between meals and snacks can be a big adjustment to make, especially if you are used to eating a plate full of a variety of foods at every meal.
 Foods high in protein are your best options, because being too hungry is often what makes many people trying to go on a new diet struggle to stick to it.
 A dose of healthy fat at each meal will also help keep your belly from grumbling.

-Here is a sample three-meal and snack menu that can give you an idea of the kinds of meals and snacks you can expect to prepare for yourself throughout the day on a low-carb diet.
+Here is a sample three-meal and snack menu that can give you an idea of the kinds of meals and snacks you can expect to prepare for yourself throughout the day on a low carb meal plan.
 This will seem like less food than what you are used to eating, but if you stick with healthy foods, you will get used to it in time.

 - Full-fat yogurt